 You need to recolonize your intestine with normal flora.
 Now, sometimes just by healing up your gut, your normal flora will start to reproduce, and but oftentimes, you need to take in some extra probiotics if you have been having some issues with leaky gut and these immune system reactions.
 Probiotics come in lots of different sources, lots of different forms.
 You’re mainly looking at the lactobacillus forms and the bifidus forms, but you need many different species and billions and billions of cultures.

 Another way to get this is in naturally fermented foods that naturally have those probiotics in it.
 Things like yogurt, things like kimchi, things like even pickled vegetables and sauces that are not processed will have those natural floras in there, kombucha.
 Anything that has that natural flora will help to build up your normal flora, and that is a good thing, because once you build the lining up, those bacteria, those beneficial bacteria need someplace to be and they can not, they will actually start to grow and multiply and protect you against any kind of infection or invasion, and actually help to trigger your immune system to do a better job at protecting you.

 Hormone Healing Tip 3: Reprogram your Immunity by Balancing your Hypothalamus

-So, now that you know what you need to do in order to heal your gut to improve your immune system and your immunity, it’s not easy if the rest of your hormones are out of balance.
-Try Genesis Gold!
+If you have any questions about what you need to do in order to heal your gut naturally to improve your immune system and your immunity, you can join us in our Hormone Support Group.
+You can get access through our free Hormone Reboot Training.
+It’s not easy if the rest of your hormones are out of balance, so try Genesis Gold®!